openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

 16.1 Volume metadata in logs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If debug is enabled in the default section of the cinder.conf, PowerMax Cinder
+If debug is enabled in the default section of ``cinder.conf``, PowerMax Cinder
 driver will log additional volume information in the Cinder volume log,
 on each successful operation.
 The facilitates bridging the gap between
 OpenStack and the Array by tracing and describing the volume from a VMAX/